 1 Vagi, K.J., Olsen, E.O.M., Basile, K.C., & Vivolo-Kantor, A.M.
 (2015).
 Teen dating violence (physical and sexual) among US high school students: findings from the 2013 National Youth Risk Behavior Survey.
 JAMA Pediatrics, 169 (5), 474-482.

 2 Centers for Disease Control and Prevention, “Physical Dating Violence among High School Students—United States, 2003,” Morbidity and Mortality Weekly Report, May 19, 2006, Vol. 55, No. 19.

 A project of the National Domestic Violence Hotline, loveisrespect has been featured across the media as a resource for teens and young adults.
 Local, national and international press have all written in recognition of our efforts to end dating violence.
 We are happy to work with all types of media to raise awareness about the silent epidemic of dating abuse.

 For all other inquiries, please contact [email protected].

 In the Media

-Break the Cycle, the National Domestic Violence Hotline and loveisrespect have been highlighted in many print publications including the New York Times, Dallas Morning News, Seventeen, Associated Press, Ebony, Cosmopolitan, Family Circle and Austin-American Statesman.
+The National Domestic Violence Hotline and loveisrespect have been highlighted in many print publications including the New York Times, Dallas Morning News, Seventeen, Associated Press, Ebony, Cosmopolitan, Family Circle and Austin-American Statesman.
 We have collaborated with programs such as ABC Family’s Switched at Birth and Hulu’s original drama East Los High.
 We’ve also worked with a wide range of online publications including Huffington Post, Perez Hilton and Hollywoodlife.com.